IBM/containerization-for-sap-s4hana/README.md

 ### NFS server setup

 During image build a snapshot copy of the reference database is created.
-This copy is accessed by the running *SAP HANA* container via NFS.
+This copy is accessed by the running SAP HANA container via NFS.
 Therefore you need to setup a NFS server in your landscape which

 - has enough storage space to hold multiple copies of SAP HANA databases (order of magnitude: terabyte)

-- allows root access via ssh.
+- allows root access via SSH.

 ### Build and deploy prerequisites